WebSolutionsGroup/esqrt/README.md

 ## 🔍 Query Features

-### Syntax Highlighting & Editor Features
+### Auto-Complete & Editor Features

-The CodeMirror editor provides enhanced editing capabilities:
+The CodeMirror editor provides intelligent auto-complete and enhanced editing capabilities:

+#### Auto-Complete System
+- **Context-Aware Suggestions**: Intelligent suggestions based on SQL context
+- **SQL Keywords**: SELECT, FROM, WHERE, JOIN, ORDER BY, GROUP BY, and more
+- **NetSuite Tables**: Employee, Customer, Vendor, Transaction, Item, and 30+ more
+- **NetSuite Fields**: ID, Name, Email, TranDate, Amount, and 40+ common fields
+- **SQL Functions**: COUNT, SUM, AVG, BUILTIN.DF, TO_CHAR, and more
+- **Automatic Triggering**: Auto-complete appears after keywords or when typing
+- **Manual Triggering**: Press Ctrl+Space anytime for suggestions

 #### Syntax Highlighting
 - **SQL Keywords**: SELECT, FROM, WHERE, ORDER BY, GROUP BY, HAVING highlighted in blue